 When you have metal dental work in your mouth, one possibility is that you can have an allergy to that metal.
-This will cause chronic inflammation around that dental work.
+This can cause a variety of symptoms, one of which would be chronic inflammation around that dental work.

 The metal most often implicated in metal allergies is nickel, although there are other components in dental metals that can provoke sensitivity.
 Beryllium, chromium, and nickel are the three that have that potential.
+Cobalt has also been implicated as a potential allergen.
 Other metals that are used in dentistry—including gold, platinum, silver, palladium, tin, zinc, titanium—are hypoallergenic.

 Many people are allergic to nickel.
+The Centers for Disease Control estimates that 10-20% of the population are allergic to nickel.
 Often the allergy becomes noticeable with earrings and people with metal allergies will need to get non-allergenic earrings, made without nickel.

-Nickel is a component of some alloys used for dental crowns and removable partial dentures.
+Nickel, besides being a component of base metal alloys used for dental crowns, is also used in removable partial dentures.
 If you have a sensitivity to nickel, you will experience a chronic inflammation around these crowns or partials.

 Allergy to dental amalgam, an alloy of silver, mercury, and small amounts of tin, copper, and/or zinc, is very rare, but instances have been reported.
-We are not aware of any documented allergies to precious metals such as gold and platinum.
+I am not aware of any documented allergies to precious metals such as gold and platinum.

 Based on email questions I get from patients, many dentists ignore this metal allergy issue.
 In my opinion, every dentist should have a medical history questionnaire in which they ask patients if they have ever had a sensitivity reaction to any metal, and, if they have, their chart should be flagged to avoid any of these base metals such as nickel and chromium.